By: Marilyn L. Davis

 One of the ways we know if our writing is read is to review our statistics.
 Now, I darn near flunked out of that course, so just the word conjures up visions of data, strings of numbers, analysis, and most things I leave to my grandchildren – they like that stuff.
 Me, I just want simple.
 Two hundred people came from Facebook, four hundred came from Google, and one soul, bless their hearts, came all the way from Linkedin.

 But views don’t tell the whole story.
-Even those statistics aren’t a precise account of whether the right reader is reached.
+Even those statistics aren’t a precise account of whether you’ve reached your right readers.
 For a better analysis of that, we have to be mindful of the comments.

 Comments are a significant gauge of whether we’re reaching our right reader.